 Skip available courses

-This course is designed to provide the student with the core skills necessary to sustain life, prevent further injury at the scene of an emergency until more advanced help arrives.
+This course is designed to provide students with the core skills necessary to sustain life, and prevent further injury at the scene of an emergency until more advanced help arrives.
 The MFR (EMR) course covers basic safety at the scene of an emergency, fundamentals of patient assessment, basic airway control methods, emergency splinting and hemorrhage control and other specialty topics.

 Emergency Medical Responder: First on Scene